Table of Contents[Hide][Show]

 How pressure sores are treated

-Take pressure off the wound. – An orthopedic dog bed, a pillow or even an inflatable donut works well.
-Turn your dog over every couple of hours.
+Take pressure off the wound. – An orthopedic dog bed, a pillow or even an inflatable donut for people, works well to reduce pressure points.
+Then make sure you help your dog turn over or change positions, every couple of hours.

 See your veterinarian. – Your vet will determine whether the skin ulcer has an underlying infection.
 If this is the case, dogs are treated with antibiotics, topical antiseptics and dressings.